This post was last updated on March 16, 2023

 Those little ears and eyes are listening and watching, and dammit they are always learning, so the pressure is on!
 Recently when he was driving me nuts with a bedtime battle I said, "I'm feeling frustrated so I am going to take a break."

-I couldn't believe it when he said the same thing during a play date with a fellow three-year-old.
-He excused himself to the laundry room and calmed down.
+Honestly I couldn't believe it when he said the same thing during a play date with a fellow three-year-old.
+And then he excused himself to the laundry room and calmed down.
+Mind blown.

 7. Teach Coping Skills